cutaway-security/chaps/README.md

 ```

 Each script's outputs will be written to the user's Temp directory as defined by the $env:temp variable.
 Copy these files off of the system being reviewed, delete them, and, if necessary, restart the system's anti-virus.

+Print out and use the [CHAPS Assessment Guide](./chaps_steps.md) to walk through this process with the system administrators or guide your team.

 ## System Configuration Checks
 ### System Info Command